Skip to main content

 Endosymbiotic Theory

 The endosymbiotic theory posits that certain organelles, specifically mitochondria and chloroplasts, originated from free-living prokaryotic organisms that were engulfed by ancestral eukaryotic cells.
-This theory explains how these organelles have their own DNA, which is similar to bacterial DNA, supporting the idea that they were once independent entities.
-The theory is crucial for understanding the evolution of eukaryotic cells and the role of these organelles in cellular function.
+This theory explains how these organelles have their own DNA, which is similar to bacterial DNA, and how they replicate independently of the cell's nuclear DNA, supporting the idea of a symbiotic relationship that led to the evolution of complex cells.

 Recommended video: